In the classroom

 Teachers can help build a culture of cooperation and collaboration amongst students in their classrooms by incorporating activities that develop positive relationships, such as getting to know each other activities and small group activities.

 Educators can also provide opportunities for positive interactions between students during curriculum tasks by using processes such as inquiry-based learning.

 Professional learning and resources

-MindMatters, a mental health and wellbeing framework for secondary schools, includes a series of teaching modules called student skills for resilience which explore the capacity of young people to cope with stressors in their lives through learning social and emotional skills.
+BeYou provides a series of professional learning modules as part of a whole learning community approach which explores the capacity of young people to cope with stressors in their lives through learning social and emotional skills.

 The Collaborative for Academic, Social and Emotional Learning (CASEL) has information and resources on social and emotional learning including professional development resources.

 The NSW Department of Education’s Personal Development Health and Physical Education (PDHPE) teaching strategies resource details six classroom strategies that involve active participation and interactive learning approaches.